rw251/pingr/DB_DEPLOYMENT.md

 ### Windows build tools

 This can be done very simply using npm.
-Open an admin command prompt and enter:
+Open an administrator command prompt and enter:

 ```
 npm install --global --production windows-build-tools